 Once we have all the proper evidence in place, we can notify the hospital and doctor of our intention to file a lawsuit if they do not offer a fair settlement through their malpractice insurance.
 Usually, this prompts negotiations, and we can come to a fair settlement agreement.

 Discuss Your Child’s Case with a Birth Injury Lawyer in Scranton

-At Munley Law, we have almost six decades of experience handling Pennsylvania medical malpractice claims.
+At Munley Law, we have more than six decades of experience handling Pennsylvania medical malpractice claims.
 We can review your case, consider your options for recovery, and fight for the payout you deserve.
 Your initial consultation is free, and we will not collect attorney’s fees unless we win a payout in your case.